Beta flash

 Portaledge

-A hanging tent with built in bed used on big
+A hanging tent with built in bed used

 walls (and big trees).